BreezyInterwebs/Analyzing-League/README.md

 While creating the cleaned dataset, I noticed that some of the team names and IDs were NaNs.
 Therefore, I wanted to find out the missingness dependency of these columns.
 The `teamid` column was used to avoid any potential duplicate names.

 For this first missingness test, I tested `teamid` against `league`, the division that each match was played in.
 I used the TVD as my test statistic for the permutation test.

+<iframe src="assets/tvds_mar.html" width=800 height=600 frameBorder=0></iframe>

+Here, I show the distribution of our observed TVD (a red dashed line) and the distribution of TVDs under random permutations (shown in blue bars).
+As we can see, the observed TVD is much higher than the random permutation TVDs.
+In fact, if we calculate the observed TVD and the p-value of the observed TVD, we get ~0.
+Therefore, we'd make the conclusion that `teamid`'s missingness depends on `league.`

+On the other hand, let's look at this second missingness test, where I put `teamid` against a result column, `totalgold`.

+<iframe src="assets/means_mcar.html" width=800 height=600 frameBorder=0></iframe>

+Here, I elect to use the absolute difference in means as my test statistic.
+Under the random permutations, we can see that our observed absolute mean difference falls within a reasonable range.
+The calculated p-value in this instance is approximately ~0.13.
+This is a fairly common result -- therefore, `teamid`'s missingness does not depend on `totalgold`.